dnv-opensource/dictIO/README.md

-# dictIO
+# README
-Python package to read, parse and write dictionaries in C++ dictionary format, as well as JSON, XML and OpenFOAM.
+dictIO is a Python package to read, parse and write dictionaries in C++ dictionary format, as well as JSON, XML and OpenFOAM.

 ## What are dictionaries?
 Dictionaries are a modified adaptations of C++ dictionaries, as the are used e.g. within OpenFOAM.